Financial Literacy for Helping Professionals

 Undergraduate Minor Certificate

-Social work clients include families who have low incomes and struggle to meet their financial needs.
-These families may have problems with their credit history or lack of experience with mainstream financial institutions and the language they speak.
+Individuals who struggle to meet their financial needs may have problems with their credit history or lack of experience with mainstream financial institutions and the language they speak.
 It is easy for someone who lives in or near poverty to fall prey to unscrupulous lenders, who take advantage of unstable situations.
-This program will prepare social workers to help clients avoid predatory lending practices, as well as access programs designed to supplement income for the impoverished.
+This program will prepare professionals to help clients avoid predatory lending practices, as well as access programs designed to supplement income for the impoverished.
 Education on available resources, in addition to engaging in dialogue and identifying accessibility with families, will be emphasized.

-The School of Social Work, in collaboration with the Department of Personal Financial Planning in the College of Human Environmental Sciences at MU, has developed a minor in our undergraduate BSW program that will prepare students to work with vulnerable clients who are in need of financial counseling and education.
-The program has recently been approved.
+The School of Social Work, in collaboration with the Department of Personal Financial Planning in the College of Human Environmental Sciences at MU, has developed a minor that will prepare students to work with vulnerable clients who are in need of financial counseling and education.

-Coursework includes course in personal and family finance, financial counseling, community agencies, and exploration in social and economic justice.
-In addition, students would have the option to take social statistics, macroeconomics, tax planning, and social justice and social policy.
+Coursework includes classes in personal and family finance, financial counseling, tax planning, economics, community agencies, social policy, and exploration in social and economic justice.
 Successful completion of coursework allows students to sit for the Accredited Financial Counselor Exam.

 |Course Number||Course Title||Course Department||Semester Course Taught|